Skip to content

 Parameter Name Parameter Type Required Description

-samplerate number No Sampling rate, range [0,1], 0 means no collection, 1 means full collection, default value is 1.
+samplerate number No Sampling rate, range [0,1], 0 means no collection, 1 means full collection, default is 1.

 traceType string No Trace type: ddTrace (default), zipkinMultiHeader, zipkinSingleHeader, traceparent, skywalking, jaeger